 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that thoroughly covers a well-defined niche.
-It provides specific concrete actions across the full local counsel lifecycle, includes comprehensive and natural trigger terms, and clearly delineates both what the skill does and when it should be used.
-The description is distinctive enough to avoid conflicts with other legal or project management skills.
+This is an excellent skill description that thoroughly covers all evaluation dimensions.
+It provides specific concrete actions across the full LC lifecycle, includes a comprehensive set of natural trigger terms that users would realistically say, and clearly delineates both what the skill does and when it should be used.
+The domain is highly specific and distinctive, minimizing conflict risk with other skills.

 | Dimension | Reasoning | Score |